AliZainAli/storefront-backend/README.md

 # Important Notes:

-there is a folder postman_data which contains postman collection file which you can import and use directly
+- there is a folder postman_data which contains postman collection file which you can import and use directly.
-create environment in postman with a token variable (I import this variable in required requests)
+- create environment in postman with a token variable (I import this variable in required requests).
+- All data keys supplied in post requests are the same as tables column names.
 ## API Endpoints

 #### Products